 Every year the Chianti put a lot of effort to deliver its precious nectar.
 One sip reminds us of why this is one of the world’s most celebrated wine regions.

 ⇒ See all the Best Places to Visit in the Chianti region.

 How the Chianti celebrates September and its wines

-Greve Chianti Expo – The call of the Black Rooster (6th-9th Sept 2018)
+Greve Chianti Expo – The call of the Black Rooster (5th-8th Sept 2019)

-On Satuday 22nd and Sunday 23rd September 2018, from 10am to 7pm, the Medieval hamlet of Montefioralle becomes the setting for the wine festival Montefioralla Divino.
+On Friday 20th (from 12pm to 7pm), Satuday 22nd and Sunday 23rd September 2019 -from 11am to 7pm – the Medieval hamlet of Montefioralle becomes the setting for the wine festival Montefioralla Divino.
 A ‘divine’ celebration of local wine.
-To participate, buy a tasting glass for 17 Euro which allows you to try as many wines as you like.
+To participate, buy a tasting glass which allows you to try as many wines as you like.

 This is a great opportunity to visit this historic village perched on a hill above Greve in Chianti, where the views are magnificent and the picturesque cobbled streets are a joy to behold.
 With your eyes filled with the views and your palate delighted by the local wines, you may start to experience a little of the ‘dolce vita’ for yourself.
 To reach Montefioralle, where parking is scarce, there’s a shuttle bus from Greve’s main square piazza Matteotti (from 2pm to 7pm).

 ♥ Discover 8 Villages in Tuscany to explore.